What is a sector-based work academy programme (SWAP)?

 If you are claiming Universal Credit, JSA or ESA, live in England or Scotland, and are looking for work, then a SWAP could be a great way to find a new job.

-SWAPs are available in many different industries, from construction, warehouse and logistics to public sector, hospitality and social care.
+SWAPs is available in many different industries, from construction, warehouse and logistics to public sector, hospitality and social care.

 If you are interested in taking part in a SWAP, you will need to talk to your work coach, who will discuss with you the kind of opportunities available in your local area and if a SWAP is right for you.